Need to talk? Call 1800 882 436.

 Early pregnancy (before 20 weeks)

-• persistent or severe pain on one side of your abdomen or pain in the tip of one shoulder
+• severe pain or cramping in your lower abdomen or pain in the tip of one shoulder — especially if you also have bleeding from your vagina

 Later pregnancy (after 20 weeks)

-When you see your healthcare professional, they may perform some tests to check or maintain the health of you and your baby.
+When you see your doctor or midwife, they will ask you about your symptoms and examine you.
+They may perform some tests to check your and your baby's health.
 These tests may include:

 How can I avoid pregnancy complications?

-It's often not possible to avoid a complication in pregnancy.
-You may have a higher chance of developing one if you have a health problem before conception, or had one during a previous pregnancy.
-There may also be a higher chance if you have a family history of pregnancy complications.
+It's not always possible to avoid a complication in pregnancy.
+You may have a higher chance of developing a complication if you:

-• Phone your doctor, midwife or maternity hospital urgently if you have any concerns.
+You can contact your doctor, midwife or maternity hospital if you have any concerns.

-• Visit your hospital or call triple zero (000) and ask for an ambulance.
+If you are very worried, don't ignore your symptoms.
+Call or visit your local hospital's emergency department, or call triple zero (000) and ask for an ambulance.

 Learn more here about the development and quality assurance of healthdirect content.